SCSalcedo/m14-hw14-salcedo-shanna/README.md

+#   Components that I used:
+The two components that I used in this assignment was cards and the carousel.

-# Assignment 14: Use a CSS and JavaScript Framework to Add Interactivity to a Website
+## Assignment 14: Use a CSS and JavaScript Framework to Add Interactivity to a Website

 (**NOTE:** View a rendered version of this file in VS Code with `ctrl-shift-v` or `cmd-shift-v`)